Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/ink-toolbar.md

     }
     ```

-1. Öffnen Sie als Nächstes die Datei "MainPage.xaml" ein.
+1. Next, open the MainPage.xaml file.
-    1. Hinzufügen `xmlns:converters="using:locationandorientation.Converters"` auf die `Page` Element für die Bindung an unsere Konverter.
+    1. Add `xmlns:converters="using:locationandorientation.Converters"` to the `Page` element for binding to our converters.
         ```xaml
         <Page
         x:Class="locationandorientation.MainPage"